 There is no individual entitlement of parentally-placed private school students to receive special education services.
 However, some students may receive services under a Service Plan.
 Please see the Services Request Packet below to review what services the district has agreed to provide for the current school year.

-Please note that these services are only available to parentally-placed students with disabilities (ESE) who attend nonprofit private schools within Pasco County.
+Please note that these services are only available to parentally-placed students with disabilities (ESE) who attend nonprofit, participating private schools within Pasco County.

 Private School Services Program Coordinator

 The Individuals with Disabilities Education Improvement Act (IDEA) requires that timely and meaningful consultation occur between the District School Board of Pasco County (DSBPC) and private school representatives regarding any decision that affects the opportunities of eligible private school students with disabilities, teachers, and other educational personnel to participate in programs under this Act, and shall continue throughout the implementation and assessment of activities under this section.
 The final decision regarding what services will be provided resides with the district.

 Consultation meetings are typically scheduled in March or April of each school year.